 Any other mandatory data are marked as such (e.g. with *).
 Further information can often be provided voluntarily.

 We process the mandatory data to identify you as event participant and to reserve a place for you.
 In addition, we conclude and perform the participation contract with you and provide you with information before, during and after the event to ensure that you enjoy your participation and that the event proceeds as smoothly as planned.
 If we collect your payment information for events that require payment, the data are needed to process the participation fee.
 Voluntary data allows us to plan and conduct the event based on participant interest.
+With this in mind, you will also be given the opportunity to specify your food preferences (e.g. vegetarian food) as part of some events.

 You can usually provide other personal information on a voluntarily basis (for example, for student events, the university-program you are completing).
 We use this data to optimally prepare the event (e.g., to prepare the contents of the event in accordance to the previous knowledge of the students).